lambdamikel/Talker-80/README.md

  5. **Optional Amplifier and Loudspeaker**: In addition, a little "off the shelf" D-class audio amplifier can be fitted on the PCB.
 The two input signals (after the pots / trimmers) is being amplified.
 The output is available to the loudspeaker pin header at the back of the PCB.
 The output volume is controlled by the trimmer / pot at the top right.

- 6. **Expansion Port Pass Through Connector**: Talker/80 connects directly to the Model 1 expansion port.
-The expansion port connector is at the back of the PCB.
-The Expansion Interface (EI) is then connected to Talker/80's expansion port passthrough edge connector.
+ 6. **Expansion Port Pass Through Connector**: Talker/80 connects directly to the Model 1 expansion port, or, if an Expansion Interface (EI) is available, to the Expansion Port passthrough of the EI (this is the port in the left front corner on the left side).
+The Talker/80 expansion port edge connector is at the back of the PCB.
+You can either connect the EI directly to the Model 1, or to Talker/80's edge connector.
 Talker/80 is fully compatible with the EI, Floppy Disks, FreHD, etc.

  7. **DIP Switch for Initial Mode Selection**: for selecting the intial startup mode of Talker/80.
 The mode can be changed via software as well (by sending a so-called "control byte").